 Tip #14 – In an interview don’t say what is on your resume, tell your story!
 This means you need to know your story.
 Your resume contains the pieces of the puzzle, but your story paints the picture those pieces form.

 Tip #15 – Untrained interviewers make their decision in the first few minutes.
 The rest of the time is spent looking for confirming evidence.
 So a firm handshake, warm smile, and engaging quickly at the beginning is vital.

 Tip #16 – Plan to be at the interview 15 minutes early.
-At conference placement, this means do NOT schedule interviews back to back.
+At TPE, this means do NOT schedule interviews back to back.

 Tip #17 – Networking is not distributing business cards.
 It is about engaging, relating, and connecting.
 Be authentic and give something of value.

-Tip #20 – Sure you can give thank you notes at the conference, but more memorable is to send them to people afterwards.
+Tip #20 – Sure you can give thank you notes at the conference, but it is more memorable to send them to people afterwards.
 Ignore this tip if the interviewer indicates that follow-up interviews will be conducted during the conference.